Criteria for entry into the competition:

 · Where group entries are submitted, only one pupil and one teacher per school can take part in the Finalists’ Workshop.

-Work submitted must be supplied in digital format and be at least 300dpi in a suitable file format e.g. jpeg, PDF or tiff.
+Work must be supplied as a digital image in a suitable file format e.g. jpg.

 All entries must be submitted through the entry form below.